Affordable Rotating Residential Proxies with Unlimited Bandwidth

 Leveraging ProxyTee for Enhanced Scraping

 While the code above shows you how to scrape data from Wikipedia, consider leveraging ProxyTee for scalable and efficient data collection.
-With ProxyTee’s unlimited bandwidth residential proxies, you can avoid IP bans and geographical blocks that can hinder scraping projects.
 By integrating a ProxyTee, this code can be enhanced to route all requests via a proxy and automate IP rotations, significantly improving success rates for large data extractions.
 Check ProxyTee’s pricing to see which plan best matches your web scraping goals.

 • Python